Code-Institute-Submissions/Worlds-most-amazing-memory-game/README.md

 ## UX (User experience)
 ---
 ### Project Goals
-The goal of this project is to provide users with a fun game to play.
+The goal of this project is to build a visually appealing memory game in a comic book style using the marvel universe as the theme.I want it to really stand out and look impressive for the user.
+Ease of understanding will be key so that the user can jump straight in with no issues.
-The website needs to be visually appealing enough to encourage user interaction whilst also providing an good User Experience.
+As its quite a simple layout it will need to be clean with complementing colours.
+I want something the user will enjoy and come back to play again.

 ### User Goals: